The Netherlands and Trump have some kind of a special relationship…

-As a result, the Netherlands is usually at the hand of America and the US in return will quietly oversee that Holland’s interests are kept safe.
-But after Trump’s arrival the two countries seem rather uncertain of how to deal with one another – though surely not adversaries, Holland in particular has openly defied the US, or Trump specifically, a number of times.
-We made a top of five of the Netherlands and Trump and their most odd occurrences related to Trump’s rise and their effects, or actions, by the Netherlands in return.
+As a result, the Netherlands is usually at the hand of America, and the US in return will quietly oversee that Holland’s interests are kept safe.
+But after Trump’s arrival, the two countries seem rather uncertain of how to deal with one another — though surely not adversaries, Holland, in particular, has openly defied the US, or Trump specifically, a number of times.
+We made a top of five of the Netherlands and Trump, with their oddest occurrences related to Trump’s rise and their effects, or actions, by the Netherlands in return.

 Trump announced on December 6th that the US would recognize Jerusalem as Israel’s capital and would be moving its embassy there too.
-This being extremely controversial because of further tensions being put on the already faltering peace process between Israel and Palestine (who also consider part of Jerusalem their capital) and going directly against the 1980 UN Jerusalem Law asking members to withdraw their embassies from Jerusalem.
+This was extremely controversial because of further tensions being put on the already faltering peace process between Israel and Palestine (who also consider part of Jerusalem their capital).
+It also went directly against the 1980 UN Jerusalem Law asking members to withdraw their embassies from Jerusalem.
 Soon the UN drafted a resolution condemning the US move.

 Trump’s UN representative Nikki Haley soon followed with ominous words that the president had asked her to ‘take names’ of those countries that voted ‘against the US’.
 Trump further added to the pressure stating that member states who did so would also lose all US funding — a big thing for many poor countries around the world.

-However, in a surprising act of defiance against the US to recognize Jerusalem as the capital of Israel, Trump saw his most loyal allies – including the Netherlands – supporting a resolution to declare the US recognition of Jerusalem as the capital ‘null and void’.
-Countries like Germany, the UK, France, Japan and many others all supported the resolution, even America’s friendly neighbor Canada couldn’t find the heart to support the US and withdrew from voting together with America’s southern neighbor Mexico.
+However, in a surprising act of defiance against the US to recognize Jerusalem as the capital of Israel, Trump saw his most loyal allies, including the Netherlands, supporting a resolution to declare the US recognition of Jerusalem as the capital ‘null and void’.
+Countries like Germany, the UK, France, Japan and many others all supported the resolution.
+Even America’s friendly neighbour Canada couldn’t find the heart to support the US and withdrew from voting together with America’s southern neighbour Mexico.

-The results were 128 UN members denouncing the US move, 9 supportive and 35 abstentions – a smack in the face of the US and its President.
+The results were 128 UN members denouncing the US move, nine supportive and 35 abstentions — a smack in the face for the US and its President.
 The US move caused much friction in the Netherlands, with a large Muslim population, including an incident in which a Muslim man attacked a Jewish restaurant in capital city Amsterdam.

 Many Jewish organizations in the country called upon the Dutch government to support the move, including right-wing politician Geert Wilders of the PVV, but it was soon clear the government had no intentions to do so.
 The Minister of Foreign Affairs, Halbe Zijlstra, called the move “Unwise and Counter-Productive”.

-The Dutch vote has almost certainly done damage to Dutch-Israeli relations, which both likely would have liked to avoid, but President Trump’s sudden and brash approach to international affairs forced the hand of one of Israel’s closest, oldest friends.
+The Dutch vote has almost certainly caused damage to Dutch-Israeli relations, but President Trump’s sudden and brash approach to international affairs forced the hand of one of Israel’s closest, oldest friends.

-As part of his campaign efforts Trump put much emphasis on religious morality and as a result the sanctity of life – in any state.
-He even goes as far as planning on appointing judges to overturn Roe vs. Wade, a pro-choice judgment that legalized abortion in the US.
+As part of his campaign efforts, Trump put much emphasis on religious morality and as a result the sanctity of life, in any state.
+He even goes as far as to plan on appointing judges to overturn Roe vs. Wade, a pro-choice judgment that legalized abortion in the US.

-However, almost instantly the Netherlands – known globally for its leading role in pro-choice and pro-equality efforts – stepped in and commented harshly on matters, denouncing the Trump administration’s decisions expressing disappointment very clearly.
-But more important the Netherlands decided to ramp up its own efforts into providing safe, legitimate abortions for women globally and announced setting up an international fund, going directly against American moves.
+However, almost instantly, the Netherlands — known globally for its leading role in pro-choice and pro-equality efforts — stepped in and commented harshly on matters.
+They denounced the Trump administration’s decisions.
+But more important, the Netherlands decided to ramp up its own efforts into providing safe, legitimate abortions for women globally.
+They announced setting up an international fund, going directly against American moves.

 It wasn’t long before the Netherlands found support, Norway for example joined the fund no longer than a month later.
 Since then many countries, organizations and civil initiatives have expressed support and will be giving financial aid to Holland’s “International Abortion Fund”.

 Another low in relations between the Netherlands and Trump.
-Late November Donald Trump, notorious for his furious and continuous use of Twitter, retweeted a video by British far-right anti-Muslim organization “Britain First” which allegedly showed a Muslim immigrant assaulting a young Dutchman on crutches.
+Late November, 2017, Donald Trump, notorious for his furious and continuous use of Twitter, retweeted a video by British far-right anti-Muslim organization “Britain First”.
+The video allegedly showed a Muslim immigrant assaulting a young Dutchman on crutches.
 The video was to serve as an example of the dire situation in the Netherlands and the danger of the European continent as a whole in regard of being ‘flooded with Muslims’.

-What’s more, the video tended to suggest that no actions were taken and this was commonplace in Holland, British politicians responded furiously about Trump’s massive faux-pas of retweeting a British ‘hate group’ and strongly denounced him in parliament, many calling for a ban on Trump visiting the UK.
-According to many British politicians Trump was not only causing tensions and trouble in America, but now also in Britain – and Holland for that matter.
+What’s more, the video tended to suggest that no actions were taken and this was commonplace in Holland.
+British politicians responded furiously about Trump’s massive faux-pas of retweeting a British ‘hate group’ and strongly denounced him in parliament.
+Many called for a ban on Trump visiting the UK.
+According to many British politicians, Trump was not only causing tensions and trouble in America but now also in Britain — and Holland for that matter.

-Likewise the Dutch were deeply angered by this ‘fake news’ in particular, going as far as having the Dutch embassy openly replying in a tweet to Trump that “Yes, facts do matter” and further explained that the young assailant in the video was a sixteen years old Dutchman, not an immigrant, that the conflict between the two had no relations to Islam and that the perpetrator had already faced Dutch legal repercussions.
+Likewise, the Dutch were deeply angered by this ‘fake news’ in particular, going as far as having the Dutch embassy openly replying in a tweet to Trump that “yes, facts do matter” and further explained that the young assailant in the video was a sixteen-year-old Dutchman, not an immigrant.
+They said that the conflict between the two had no relations to Islam and that the perpetrator had already faced Dutch legal repercussions.

 .@realDonaldTrump Facts do matter.
 The perpetrator of the violent act in this video was born and raised in the Netherlands.
 He received and completed his sentence under Dutch law.